danielklloglu/danielklloglu.github.io/_projects/line-robot/index.md

 {% include image-gallery.html images="robotCAD.png" height="400" %}

 ### Control Algorithm
-- **Line Detection**: Reads reflectance sensor values to detect the white line on purple background.
+- **Line Detection**: Camera captures images in 640x480 pixel resolution at 30 fps.
+Then, an algorithm detects the white line on purple background and outputs an integer to calculate error.
 - **PID Control**: Adjusts motor speeds proportionally to the error between the robot’s position and the center of the line.
 - **Differential Drive**: Left and right motors are independently controlled for smooth turning.

-{% include image-gallery.html images="robotiso.jpeg" height="400" %}
+{% include image-gallery.html images="robotiso.jpeg, cameratr2.png" height="400" %}
 <br>